ITV2: Criticisms

 In 2014, the channel was subject to a controversy about one of its shows.
-Dapper Laughs: On The Pull was created by Vine comedian Daniel "Dapper Laughs" O'Reilly.
-The show was criticized for promoting violence against women and dubbed by one paper as "a rapist's almanac".
+Dapper Laughs: On the Pull was created by Vine comedian Daniel "Dapper Laughs" O'Reilly.
+The show was criticised for promoting violence against women and dubbed by one paper as "a rapist's almanac".
 Due to these criticisms, an online petition for the show's cancellation reaching 68,210 signatures and a sexist joke glorifying rape said by O'Reilly during one of his live shows, ITV chose not to commission a second series.
 A subsequent live tour was also cancelled.
-In the wake of the scandal, Stewart Lee criticized O'Reilly's Newsnight apology and said "what kind of person gets banned from ITV2?
+In the wake of the scandal, Stewart Lee criticised O'Reilly's Newsnight apology and said "what kind of person gets banned from ITV2?
 That's like being banned from a pub that's on fire."